 Studying and Learning Mathematics & Statistics

-- Mathematics and statistics courses often require different study processes from other courses.
+- Mathematics and statistics courses often require study processes different from other courses.
 In these courses, it is pertinent that you practice problems.
 In fact, math and stats can be though of much like a foreign language.
 It must be practiced every day and often the vocabulary is unfamiliar.
 But, with practice and dedication, it will not seem like a foreign language anymore.

 - Mathematics and statistics can be seen as a linear learning process.
 What is learned one day is used the next, and so forth.
 Therefore, it is very important to not miss class.